HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 iter_save  = [30000]
 ```

-During inference, we use a sliding window of 6x192x192, and post process the results by `KeepLargestComponent`.
+During inference, we use a sliding window of 6x192x192, and postprocess the results by `KeepLargestComponent`.
 The configuration is:
 ```bash
 # checkpoint mode can be [0-latest, 1-best, 2-specified]
 ckpt_mode         = 1